kyraezikeuzor/kyraezikeuzor/README.md

   </a>
 </p>

+## About me
+- 🚀 Focus is on building web apps.
+- 📚 Interested in web and medicine.
 - 🌱 I’m currently learning **SQL, React, Java**
 - 💬 I am passionate about `UX/UI design`, **JavaScript, React, CSS, HTML**